 - Any subsequent software used for image processing, with details about types of operations involved (e.g., type of deconvolution, 3D reconstructions, surface or volume rendering, gamma adjustments, etc.)

-For NIC microscopes, you can find all of these specifications in the Equipment section of this website.
-Please feel to send a draft of your Materials & Methods section to Jennifer – she will be happy to edit your work for accuracy.
+The best way to confirm your equipment is to look at the equipment (e.g. camera, objective lens) on the microscope.
+You are encouraged to send a draft of your Materials & Methods section to the NIC staff – we will be happy to edit your work for accuracy!
 And a reminder: If you collected your images in the NIC@HMS, you must acknowledge the Nikon Imaging Center at Harvard Medical School in your manuscript.

-Cells were grown on No. 1.5 coverslips and mounted in a Tokai Hit INU microscope stage heated chamber warmed to 37°C. DMEM media with 25mM Hepes (pH 7.2) and without phenol red was used during image acquisition, with a layer of mineral oil on top of the media to prevent evaporation.
-All images were collected with a Yokogawa CSU-X1 spinning disk confocal on a Nikon Ti-E inverted microscope equipped with Plan Apo 100x NA 1.4 objective lens and the Perfect Focus System for maintenance of focus over time.
-Histone-EGFP fluorescence was excited with the 488nm line from a 100mW Melles Griot argon krypton laser (selected with an AOTF) and collected with a triple band pass dichroic mirror (Chroma # 53055) and a 525/50 emission filter.
-Images were acquired with a Hamamatsu ORCA R2 cooled-CCD camera controlled with MetaMorph 7.2 software.
-For time-lapse experiments, images were collected every 1 min, using an exposure time of 500 ms and 2×2 camera binning.
-At each time-point, 6 z-series optical sections were collected with a step-size of 0.5 microns, using the Nikon Ti-E internal focus motor.
-Multiple stage positions were collected using a Prior ProScan motorized stage.
-Z-series are displayed as maximum z-projections, and gamma, brightness, and contrast were adjusted (identically for compared image sets) using Image J software.
+Cells were grown on No. 1.5 coverslips and mounted in a [INSERT MODEL AND TYPE (stage top or enclosure) OF HEATED CHAMBER] heated chamber warmed to X°C. [INSERT TISSUE CULTURE MEDIA and METHOD OF BUFFERING] and without phenol red was used during image acquisition, with a layer of mineral oil on top of the media to prevent evaporation.
+All images were collected with a [INSERT CONFOCAL OR TIRF MODEL] on a Nikon Ti-E inverted OR Nikon 80i upright microscope equipped with [INSERT OBJECTIVE LENS Correction Mag/NA] and the Perfect Focus System for maintenance of focus over time.
+[INSERT FLUOROPHORE – Be specific!!
+If you used a fluorescent protein, state the exact variant – e.g., mEGFP not GFP, or TagRFP2 not RFP] fluorescence was excited with the [INSERT LASER LINE] line from a [INSERT LASER POWER] mW [INSERT LASER TYPE] (selected with an AOTF) and collected with a [INSERT DICHROIC MIRROR MODEL] (Chroma) and a [INSERT EMISSION FILTER Peak wavelength/bandwidth].
+Images were acquired with a [INSERT CAMERA MODEL] [cooled-CCD or EM-CCD or sCMOS camera] controlled with [INSERT ACQUISITION SOFTWARE] software.
+For time-lapse experiments, images were collected every X min, using an exposure time of X ms [include exposure time only if performing a timelapse as it is a hard limit on how fast you were able to acquire images – exposure time for fix imaging is meaningless to the reader (as us why!)] and 2×2 [e.g] camera binning.
+At each time-point, X z-series optical sections were collected with a step-size of X microns, using the [MODEL FOCUS MOTOR].
+Multiple stage positions were collected using a [MODEL MOTORIZED STAGE].
+Z-series are displayed as maximum z-projections, and gamma, brightness, and contrast were adjusted (identically for compared image sets) using [IMAGE ANALYSIS SOFTWARE; if you worked with IDAC, ask them for help writing this section] software.